 Among other things, to maintain valid and effective status as a subchapter S corporation, the company must not have (or be deemed to have) more than 100 shareholders, must be owned only by U.S. citizen or permanent-resident individuals and certain qualified trusts, and must have only one class of stock or LLC interests.

 Buyer due diligence often reveals seemingly miniscule violations that may have inadvertently terminated the S election, resulting in potential imposition of C-Corp tax and a large, unexpected liability.
-S-Corp owners should take proactive steps to ensure the S election remains intact, such as:
+S-Corp owners should take proactive steps to ensure the S corporation election remains intact, such as:

 - Adopt policies restricting transfer of ownership to qualified S-Corp equity holders